stewdio/blackswan/README.md

 CODE
 ------------------------------------------------------------------------

+- PUSH-OUT longer transition of transform prop does not work for any non-letter / non-numeral when through event keyboard listener!!!! why?!?!?!? (does work on mouseover.) index.html#1:25

+- Should rename all keyPress to keyEngage?
+As compliment to keyRelease.

+- Hitting spacebar to play should also remove the load play button and enable controls.

+- Add a .key.dead.release and generate keyframes for having color: transparent.
+*****OR maybe just do a .visibility= 'hidden' on all the text inside a .dead key????

+- Seems like the channelAdd / channelRemove shit is broken.
+This should only .release when all channels are blank, right???

 - Hover for DEAD keys doesnt use HSL tween for some reason. fix!!
 This is a result of the animation keyframes attached to it.